neuroquery/pubget/README.md

 This is done through a JSON file that contains a mapping of the form `{term: replacement}`.
 For example if it contains `{"brain stem": "brainstem"}`, "brain stem" will be discarded from the vocabulary and every occurrence of "brain stem" will be counted as an occurrence of "brainstem" instead.
-To be found by `nqdc`, this vocabulary mapping file must be in the same directory as the vocabulary file, and its name must be the vocabulary file's name with `_voc_mapping_identity.json` appended: for example `vocabulary.csv`, `vocabulary.csv_voc_mapping_identity.json`.
+To be found by `pubget`, this vocabulary mapping file must be in the same directory as the vocabulary file, and its name must be the vocabulary file's name with `_voc_mapping_identity.json` appended: for example `vocabulary.csv`, `vocabulary.csv_voc_mapping_identity.json`.

 When a vocabulary mapping is provided, a shorter vocabulary is therefore created by removing redundant words.
-The TFIDF and word counts computed by `nqdc` correspond to the shorter vocabulary, which is stored along with its document frequencies in `feature_names.csv`.
+The TFIDF and word counts computed by `pubget` correspond to the shorter vocabulary, which is stored along with its document frequencies in `feature_names.csv`.

 `vocabulary.csv` contains the document frequencies of the original (full, longer) vocabulary.
-A `vocabulary.csv_voc_mapping_identity.json` file is always created by `nqdc`, but if no vocabulary mapping was used, that file contains an empty mapping (`{}`) and `vocabulary.csv` and `feature_names.csv` are identical.
+A `vocabulary.csv_voc_mapping_identity.json` file is always created by `pubget`, but if no vocabulary mapping was used, that file contains an empty mapping (`{}`) and `vocabulary.csv` and `feature_names.csv` are identical.

 The vocabulary mapping is primarily used by the `neuroquery` package and its